ImmutableVariable/learnityourself/docs/python/03-functions-modules/01-functions.md

 # Functions

 Functions are the building blocks of modern programming.
 A function is a block of code that performs a specific task and can be reused throughout your program.
-Functions are defined using the `def` keyword, followed by the function name and parentheses.
-For example: `def my_function():`.
+Functions are defined using the `def` keyword.
+The `def` essentially just means "define".
+You are defining a task (a function) that can be executed later by your program.
+After writing the `def` keyword, you write the name of the function.
+It is important to name it something descriptive so that you can reference it later.
+A example of a function declaration is: `def my_function():`.
 Functions are important because they allow you to break down complex problems into smaller, manageable pieces.
 This makes your code more organized, easier to read, and easier to maintain.

 Creating a function is done as follows: